manybabies/manybabies.github.io/projects.md

 ## ManyBabies-AtHome

-Topic: Work towards solutions for testing infants in their home, with a focus on meaduring looks.
+Topic: Work towards solutions for testing infants in their home, with a focus on measuring looks.

-Leads: Lorijn Zaadnoordijk, Sho Tsuji, Christina Bergmann, Rhodri Cusack
+Leads: Helen Buckler, Lorijn Zaadnoordijk, Sho Tsuji, Christina Bergmann, Rhodri Cusack

 Status: Planning and surveys of the community's needs and existing solutions, choosing a first collaborative study.